Fiorello La Guardia: Political positions

 La Guardia opposed the Espionage Act of 1917 and stated that "if you pass this bill and if it is enacted into law you change all that our flag ever stood for and stands for".
 He supported the League of Women Voters in the 1920s.
 He voted in favor of the Child Labor Amendment.
 He proposed legislation to create a holiday in honor of Christopher Columbus.

 As a congressman, La Guardia was a tireless and vocal champion of progressive causes, including relaxed restriction on immigration, removal of U.S. troops from Nicaragua to speaking up for the rights and livelihoods of striking miners, impoverished farmers, oppressed minorities, and struggling families.
 He supported progressive income taxes, greater government oversight of Wall Street, and national employment insurance for workers idled by the Great Depression.
 He supported allowing the direct election of the Governor of Puerto Rico.

-In domestic policies he tended toward socialism and wanted to nationalize and regulate; however he was never close to the Socialist Party and never bothered to read Karl Marx.

-When Mussolini's Fascist Italy invaded Ethiopia on October 3, 1935, a Black protest of Italian vendors at the King Julius General Market on Lenox and 118th Street turned into a riot and 1,200 extra NYC policemen were deployed on "war duty" to quell the riot.
+In domestic policies, La Guardia tended toward socialism and wanted to nationalize and regulate; however, he was never close to the Socialist Party and never bothered to read Karl Marx.
+When Benito Mussolini's Fascist Italy invaded Ethiopia on October 3, 1935, a Black protest of Italian vendors at the King Julius General Market on Lenox Avenue and 118th Street turned into a riot and 1,200 extra New York City policemen were deployed on "war duty" to quell the riot.
 In December 1935, at an Italian-American rally, attended by 20,000, in Madison Square Garden, La Guardia presented a $100,000 check to the Italian Consul General, part of a total $700,000 raised from Italian-Americans to help fund the invasion.
+During a new riot that began on May 18, 1936, in Lenox Avenue, Harlem, following reports of Italian atrocities and the fall of Addis Ababa, La Guardia rejected demands from the African-American community to withdraw additional police squads sent to contain the street fighting.
+This added to the perception within the Black community of Harlem that La Guardia represented Fascist Italy in New York.